khizarIqbal93/Playground-September/README.md

 5. Navigate to configuration > permissions
 6. Click on the Role name under Execution role
 7. A new tab will open, click add permission and select attach policy
-8. Search for SQS and select `AWSLambdaSQSQueueExecutionRole` and click attach policy
+8. Search for SQS and select `AmazonSQSFullAccess` and click attach policy

 ## 3. Create an API